Partitioning

 2. Rename the partition as follows:

-3. Check the partition name again (using the query from the step 1).
-You can see that the partition name and the table object name have changed:
+1. Check the partition name again (using the query from step 1).
+You can see that the relid value has changed (book_1_prt_year2013 instead of book_1_prt_2):

 Notice that changes in the parent table name are also propagated to the child partitions.
 For example, the following command renames the parent table book to magazine: